jhucsf/spring2022/assign/assign05.md

 you release their associated resources.
 Failure to call the destruction functions may result in leaked memory.

-Do not attempt to share stack allocated data between threads.
+Do not attempt to share stack-allocated data between threads.
 This is undefined behaviour and generally causes the strangest bugs.
 Instead, ensure that any data that must be accessed between threads is part of a heap-allocation.